Building kb.miin.ai

 4. A production deployment

-The personal profile remains on GitHub Pages, while the knowledge base runs as a dynamic Next.js app on Vercel at kb.miin.ai.
-GoDaddy DNS maps the subdomain to Vercel, and Vercel reads Supabase and Gemini environment variables at runtime.
+The personal profile remains on GitHub Pages, while the knowledge base runs as a dynamic Firebase-backed app at kb.miin.ai.
+GoDaddy DNS maps the subdomain to Firebase, and the runtime reads Firebase and Gemini configuration without exposing secrets in the repository.

 Tradeoffs

 The first design considered Ollama with a local Gemma model.
 That was attractive because it kept inference local and avoided hosted model costs, but it created production complexity: a public site would need a persistent machine capable of running the model.
-Moving to Gemini 2.5 Flash reduced hosting burden, simplified Vercel deployment, and made the system easier to operate.
+Moving to Gemini 2.5 Flash reduced hosting burden and made the system easier to operate.

 Implementation Notes